 Associate Lecturer - Oxford Brookes University

-I was an Associate Lecturer at Oxford Brookes University in the Oxford Centre for Staff and Learning Development contributing to the teaching and assessment on Learning & Teaching in Higher Education Module (Associate Teacher) course for members of new staff (and partner organisations) and research students who have teaching responsibilities, the course led to Associate Fellowship of Advance HE.
-I also acted as a Professional Standards Framework reviewer for Associate Fellowship applications via the pathway route.
-In the role, I was involved in several Scholarship of Teaching & Learning projects identifying best practice around inclusivity.
+Adam was an Associate Lecturer at Oxford Brookes University in the Oxford Centre for Staff and Learning Development contributing to the teaching and assessment on Learning & Teaching in Higher Education Module (Associate Teacher) course for members of new staff (and partner organisations) and research students who have teaching responsibilities, the course led to Associate Fellowship of Advance HE.
+Adam also acted as a Professional Standards Framework reviewer for Associate Fellowship applications via the pathway route.
+In the role, was involved in several Scholarship of Teaching & Learning projects identifying best practice around inclusivity.

 Director of Education, Governance & Standards - International Performing Arts & Theatre Ltd

 For five years Adam was the Director of Education, Governance & Standards for a performing arts education organisation, working with a team taking it from a small London based theatre school to a larger membership and examination board operating in 12 countries with over 100 schools.
 In the role he led people-centred change to nurture the talent of staff, creating an engaged and effective workforce.
 He led the creation of systems to provide robust quality assurance and courses centred on active learning, working to ensure that the organisation met sector and regulator requirements.
 Furthermore, Adam led the development of a number of qualifications including flexible supporting resources for teachers to use in the creation and delivery of courses in their local context.
 His role involved Adam ensuring that the work the organisation engaged in remained true to the purpose of creating a safe and successful performing arts sector, this also included sharing best practice insights with the sector.

 Responsible Officer - Global Education Training & Qualifications